rancher/rke2/docs/security/hardening_guide.md

 ## Conclusion

 If you have followed this guide, your RKE2 cluster will be configured to pass the CIS Kubernetes Benchmark.
-You can review our [CIS Benchmark Self-Assessment Guide](cis_self_assessment.md) to understand how we verified each of the benchmarks and how you can do the same on your cluster.
+You can review our CIS Benchmark Self-Assessment Guide [v1.5](cis_self_assessment15.md) or [v1.6](cis_self_assessment16.md) to understand how we verified each of the benchmarks and how you can do the same on your cluster.